C0deWiser/polyglot/readme.md

     ],
     'exclude' => resource_path('views/admin')

-    'domains' => [
+    'text_domains' => [
       [
-        'domain' => 'admin',
+        'text_domains' => 'admin',
         'category' => LC_MESSAGES,
         'sources' => [
             resource_path('views/admin')
             resource_path('js/admin')
-        ]
         ],
+        'exclude' => []
       ],
+    ],

 After collecting strings, every locale in `resource/lang` will get two files: `frontend.po` and `admin.po`.

-> Multiple domain configuration extends base `sources` and `exclude` parameters, adding new domains to default one (named `messages`).
-If you want to disable default `messages` domain, just remove root `sources` parameter.
+> Multiple text domain configuration extends base `sources` and `exclude` parameters, adding new text domains to default one (named `messages`).
+If you want to disable default `messages` text domains, just remove root `sources` parameter.

-By default, Polyglot will load into php memory the first configured domain.
-You may load next domain by accessing Laravel's `Lang` facade:
+By default, Polyglot will load into php memory the first configured text domain.
+You may load next text domain by accessing Laravel's `Lang` facade:

-    Lang::setDomain('admin');
+    Lang::setTextDomain('admin');

 ### Using Gettext in JavaScript

 @todo
 experimental

 Gettext does collect strings from JavaScript (and from Vue, but with some problems...).
-It is enough, if developer will define custom JavaScript functions: `gettext`, `ngettext` etc — Polyglot will reconize them.
+It is enough, if developer will define custom JavaScript functions: `gettext`, `ngettext` etc. — Polyglot will recognize them.

 Then loading you JavaScript app, just deliver the array of strings from back to front of your app.